Guidelines for Class Projects Involving Human Subjects

 - Instructors should require students to complete the IRB training tutorial as part of the learning experience, even in cases when the student’s project does not have to obtain IRB approval.

 - Instructors should meet with students as soon as possible and go over these guidelines to determine if the proposed class project could be considered research.

 - If there is even a remote possibility that a class project may fall under the definition of research, instructors are advised to submit a human subjects review application with the student to the IRB.
-Remember, class projects that involve protected populations or sensitive information (as defined at the end of this document) require IRB review and approval.
+Remember, class projects that involve protected populations, collection of sensitive information, or entities covered by another IRB, e.g., EMMC, Penobscot Nation (as defined at the end of this document) require IRB review and approval.

 If the class project meets the definition of research:

 The instructor should meet with the student to prepare the human subjects review application.

 - If the project goes before the Full Board at its monthly meeting, the instructor must attend the IRB meeting with the student.